geanix/toggl-dinero/docs/source/getting_started.rst

 Installing the Library
 ======================

-You can use pip to install `toggldinero`.
+You can use pip to install `toggl-dinero`.

 .. code-block:: sh

-    pip install toggldinero
+    pip install toggl-dinero